ocean-onion/BDCraft-maybe/clean_docs/economy/README.md

-# Economy Module
+# Economy System

-The Economy Module provides a comprehensive economic system that forms the backbone of BDCraft's gameplay experience.
-This module creates a complete economic loop through player-built markets, specialized villager trading, auction systems, and dual currency mechanics.
+The Economy System provides a comprehensive economic framework that forms the backbone of BDCraft's gameplay experience.
+This system creates a complete economic loop through player-built markets, specialized villager trading, auction systems, and dual currency mechanics.

 ## Overview

-The Economy Module consists of four interconnected systems that work together to create a dynamic player-driven economy:
+The Economy System consists of six interconnected components that work together to create a dynamic player-driven economy:

 ### Core Components